Mk-0-wan/alx-pre_course/README.md

-here will be alist of all the git commands in files
+here will be a list of all the git commands in files